semantic-parsing/semantic-parsing.github.io/_publications/banarescu2013abstract.markdown

 additional_links:
    - {name: "PDF", url: "https://aclanthology.org/W13-2322.pdf"}
    - {name: "Website", url: "https://amr.isi.edu/index.html"}
-tags: ["AMR", "dataset"]
+tags: ["amr", "dataset"]
 ---
 We describe Abstract Meaning Representation (AMR), a semantic representation language in which we are writing down the meanings of thousands of English sentences.
 We hope that a sembank of simple, whole-sentence semantic structures will spur new work in statistical natural language understanding and generation, like the Penn Treebank encouraged work on statistical parsing.
 This paper gives an overview of AMR and tools associated with it.